ritchann/Stack-Overflow-Questions-with-Quality-Rating/README.md

 pip install -r requirements.txt
 ```

-You can also test the project using the terminal.
+You can test the project using the terminal.
 <br/>

 Sequential model: